Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![mr.hacker](image22.png)

+This was the final step of this write-up for **Agent Sudo**.
+Thanks for reading and _Happy Hacking!_

 ### Conclusion

 The challenge offered valuable insights into network vulnerabilities and hacking concepts, emphasizing the critical importance of security measures.